vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 - Q: Can you find out in the **Statistics** tab what the average number of transactions was?
 A: 13.079 Q: Can you also see the visual distribution of values in this tab?
 A: No.
 - Q: The *count* function counts the number of transactions for each product, but each product can also be purchased multiple times in each transaction.
 Can you change the parameters of **Aggregate** so that the total sum for each product is calculated?
 A: Yes, aggregate Amount as Sum, group by Product Name.
 Q: Which products have been sold more than 65 times?
 A: Qualex (66 times) and Turbolax (69 times).

+# Next Tutorial: Creating and Removing Columns

+## 1/5 - Working with Attributes

+You are almost ready to build your first predictive model in RapidMiner!
+But first, we need to deal with two very important operations for transforming your data sets into a format more suitable for training your model.
+The beginning of this process is the same as the previous one; this is a great opportunity for you to implement what you have learned so far.
+We will then create a new data column i.e. generate an attribute and remove some unused/unnecessary columns from the data.